-In August of 1983 at the age of 15 I asked Jesus into my heart following an evangelistic crusade which visited my hometown in North Carolina and for years afterward I attended various churches of different denominations which continued to assure me that I was "saved" at that crusade back in August of 1983.
+In August of 1983, at the age of 15, I asked Jesus into my heart following an evangelistic crusade that visited my hometown in North Carolina, and for years afterward, I attended various churches of different denominations, which continued to assure me that I was "saved" at that crusade back in August of 1983.

-However; despite being a "Christian", I lived a selfish and reckless life (I will spare all the ugly details).
-This started in high school, continued during my time in the military and for the many years that followed.
-All this time I believed that if something were to happen to me that I would be "OK".
-After all I was going to church and I had invited Jesus into my heart long before.
+However, despite being a "Christian," I lived a selfish and reckless life (I will spare all the ugly details).
+This started in high school, continued during my time in the military, and continued for the many years that followed.
+All this time, I believed that if something were to happen to me, I would be "OK."
+After all, I was going to church, and I had invited Jesus into my heart long before.

 My primary reason for visiting Mindanao was a simple toothache.
 I had been talking online with a friend I had met on a Christian site for over a year and had always wanted to visit her, but the expense of the trip was too much for my budget.
-An off and on toothache finally got to the point to where it was becoming unbearable and it forced me to go to the dentist.
-During that visit to the dentist I learned that I was going to need to get not one, but two root canals and crowns.
-One of course for the tooth that was bothering me and also one for a tooth on the opposite side.
+An off-and-on toothache finally got to the point where it was becoming unbearable, and it forced me to go to the dentist.
+During that visit to the dentist, I learned that I was going to need to get not one but two root canals and crowns.
+One, of course, for the tooth that was bothering me, and also one for a tooth on the opposite side.
 The cost to do this was going to run about $4,000.

-It was during this visit that I meet members of a people group called the Badjao.
-The Badjao are a water based tribe and traditionally they live on the bounties of the sea.
-They are an animistic tribe for the most part, however; they do have some Islamic influence since they originate from the Muslim regions of Southeast Asia.
+It was during this visit that I met members of a group called the Badjao.
+The Badjao are a water-based tribe, and traditionally, they live on the bounties of the sea.
+They are an animistic tribe for the most part; however, they do have some Islamic influence since they originate from the Muslim regions of Southeast Asia.
 Due to conflict, piracy, and lack of opportunity, many Badjao have left their ancestral waters and traveled to larger cities far removed from these hardships in search of a better life.
-Unfortunately most find that the urban areas have little to offer them and many are forced to begging in the streets as a means to survive.
+Unfortunately, most find that the urban areas have little to offer them, and many are forced to beg in the streets as a means to survive.

-My friend attended a church in the city proper of Davao and each Sunday there would be a group of mostly young Badjao, teenagers and children, standing in front of the church building begging for coins.
-To be honest I didn't like the Badjao at first, not many people do.
-They are known for having have poor hygiene, lack proper manors, and could be very aggravating especially when they are in dire need of money.
+My friend attended a church in the city proper of Davao, and each Sunday there would be a group of mostly young Badjao, teenagers and children, standing in front of the church building begging for coins.
+To be honest, I didn't like the Badjao at first; not many people do.
+They are known for having poor hygiene, lacking proper manners, and being very aggravating, especially when they are in dire need of money.
 But even then, each Sunday I would make sure I had enough five peso coins to give out to each of these Badjao beggars.
-I would hand them a coin, they would always say thank you, and then move along to the next prospect.
+I would hand them a coin, they would always say thank you, and then move on to the next prospect.

-My trip would last for four weeks and it was on the final weekend of attending church that something out of the ordinary occurred.
-I gave the begging Badjaos each a coin as I always had, but this time rather than walk away, three young girls began to follow my friend and I as we walked from the church towards the city center to get something to eat.
+My trip would last for four weeks, and it was on the final weekend of attending church that something out of the ordinary occurred.
+I gave the begging Badjaos each a coin as I always had, but this time, rather than walk away, three young girls began to follow my friend and me as we walked from the church towards the city center to get something to eat.
 Two of the girls were in their teens, and the youngest was probably around seven years old.